mlip-cmu/book/26-fairness.md

 <figcaption>

 A map of racial/ethnic distribution in New York based on 2010 U.S. Census data.
 Each dot is 25 people: White (red dots), Black (blue dots), Asian (green dots), Hispanic (orange dots), and others (yellow dots) by [Eric Fisher](https://www.flickr.com/photos/walkingsf/5559914315/) (CC BY-SA 2.0).
-A person’s address can be used as a proxy for their race/ethnicity with reasonable confidence in many neighborhoods.
+A person’s address can be used as a proxy for their race/ethnicity with reasonable confidence in many neighborhoods. <span title="Online-only figure; not part of the printed book.">[Online-only figure.]</span>

 </figcaption>
 </figure>